plasmo-dev/Plasmo.jl/docs/src/documentation/partitioning.md

-# Graph Partitioning and Processing
+# Graph Processing and Analysis
 The [Modeling with OptiGraphs](@ref) section describes how to construct optigraphs using a bottom-up approach with a focus on [Hierarchical Modeling using Subgraphs](@ref) to create multi-level optigraphs.
 Plasmo.jl also supports creating multi-level optigraphs using a top-down approach.
 This is done using the optigraph partition functions and interfaces to standard graph partitioning tools such as [Metis](https://github.com/JuliaSparse/Metis.jl) and [KaHyPar](https://github.com/kahypar/KaHyPar.jl).

-## Example Partitioning Problem: Dynamic Optimization
+## Illustrative Example: Dynamic Optimization
 To help demonstrate graph partitioning capabilities in Plasmo.jl, we instantiate a simple optimal control problem described by the following equations.
 In this problem, ``x`` is a vector of states and ``u`` is a vector of control actions which are both indexed over the set of time indices ``t \in \{1,...,T\}``.
 The objective function minimizes the state trajectory with minimal control effort, the second equation describes the state dynamics, and the third equation defines the initial condition.
 The last two equations define limits on the state and control actions.